Famous blue logos: Companies with blue logos

 Why do companies use blue for logos?

 Blue’s ability to signify wisdom, self-confidence, consistency, and authenticity only adds to its appeal.
 This wide range of positive connotations makes blue the color of choice for many.
-Moreover, it is interesting to note that the color blue rarely carries any negative connotations.
+Moreover, it is interesting to note that blue rarely carries negative connotations.
 Therefore, businesses that are undecided about their color palette often gravitate towards the color blue, understanding its versatility and safe, positive image.

 What companies have a blue logo?
 Popular blue logos